Three great programs for high school students looking for scholarships

 If you love to work with your hands and get a thrill out of working with metals, heavy machinery and in inclement weather, then this career path might be right for you!
 If you’re eager and determined to learn the skill of welding from your instructors and are willing to put in the time, hard work and practice, you can more than compensate for any lack of natural talent or experience.

 Imagine America works with trade schools across the United States to help future welders, cutters, solderers and brazers train for their next job in the field.
-The United States is facing a shortage of welders—a shortage of about 400,000 operators by 2024, according to the American Welding Society.
+The United States is facing a shortage of welders, with the American Welding Society predicting the need for 330,000 new professionals by 2028.
 Because of this need, you should have great hiring potential once you have enough practice time under your belt and have passed the welding certification exam.

 Medical Assistant

 It’s no secret that the aging population and innovations in technology are reshaping the U.S. health care landscape.
-The Bureau of Labor Statistics (BLS) has positive forecasts for the health care field in general, which includes long-term opportunities for medical assistants.
-In fact, the field of health care is expected to grow at an impressive 19 percent—more than twice the national average of 7 percent.
-And the BLS predicts job growth for medical assistants specifically to be 23 percent, more than three times the national average.
+The Bureau of Labor Statistics (BLS) has positive forecasts for the healthcare field in general, which includes long-term opportunities for medical assistants.
+In fact, job growth for medical assistants is expected to grow at an impressive 15 percent — more than twice the national average of 7 percent — between 2023 and 2033.

 If you’re interested in one of these career paths, IAF can help you find a school in your area that offers relevant programs.
 We can also help you pay for school with our scholarship and award programs!
-Visit our scholarships page for more information and to apply before the December 31 deadline.
+Learn more about our scholarship offerings, or create an account with the Imagine America Foundation to apply for a scholarship today!